obonaventure/cnp3/book/network/network.rst

 .. [#falert] For a discussion of the issues with the router alert IP option, see http://tools.ietf.org/html/draft-rahman-rtg-router-alert-dangerous-00 or http://tools.ietf.org/html/draft-rahman-rtg-router-alert-considerations-03

+.. [#fpotaroo] Several web sites collect and analyse data about the evolution of BGP in the global Internet. http://bgp.potaroo.net provides lots of statistics and analyses that are updated daily.

 .. [#fafi] The Address Family Identifiers are maintained by IANA at http://www.iana.org/assignments/address-family-numbers/

 .. [#fvirtual] OSPF can support `virtual links` to connect together routers that belong to the same area but are not directly connected.
 However, this goes beyond this introduction to OSPF.